 Lanaioli: Our Commitment to Environmental Sustainability

-Lanaioli was born as a luxury brand in the fashion sector with a vision towards standards Quality high level of its production.
+Lanaioli was born as a luxury brand in the fashion sector with a vision towards high Quality standards of its productions.

-- the choice of yarn entirely worked in Italy;
+- the choice of yarn entirely processed in Italy;

-- the manufacturing of the products carried out by master craftsmen expert in the sector;
+- the manufacturing of products carried out by master artisans experienced in the sector;

 - uncompromising quality.

-Lhe fashion of luxury is not only Quality of raw material and gods clothing but also attention to eco-sustainable choices.
+Luxury fashion is not only Quality of the raw materials and clothing items but also attention to eco-sustainable choices.

-From the beginning we began working to contribute to the needs of a growing economy that respect the Planet and its natural resources.
+From the very beginning we started working to contribute to the need for a growing economy that respects the Planet and its natural resources.

-The first step towards sustainability is to use only natural yarns, as the Cashmere and the Lana Merino, to create our knitwear.
-These materials guarantee more durable garments, although they are expensive compared to synthetic materials.
+The first step towards sustainability is to use only natural yarns, such as Cashmere and Merino Wool, to create our knitwear.
+These materials guarantee more durable garments, even if they are expensive compared to synthetic materials.
 This favors a production of Slow Fashion, where only what is necessary is created and purchased, reducing the typical waste of Fast Fashion.

 Regenerated raw materials also in the high-end fashion sector